-There have been theories espoused that dieback may be a “soil health issue”, but if that is the case how come dieback is found on ungrazed roadsides, where the paddock over the fence is overgrazed?
-Or where a fire has been through – new pasture is unaffected?
+There have been theories espoused that dieback may be a “soil health issue”.
+If that is the case, why is dieback is found on ungrazed roadsides or where a fire has been through and new pasture is unaffected?

 We believe pasture dieback may not be associated with one causal agent, either disease-wise, or vector.

 If it is a soil health issue – it is unlikely to be nutritional.
-If it is a soil ‘out of balance’, then it may be biological – i.e. one or several pathogens (fungal or bacterial?) may be responsible and a “superbug – agent” needs to be found to control the pathogen.
-Is it Pythium, Phytophthora, Rhizoctonia or Fusarium?
+If it is a soil out of balance, then it may be biological.
+One or several pathogens (fungal or bacterial) may be responsible and a “superbug – agent” needs to be found to control the pathogen,whether with Pythium, Phytophthora, Rhizoctonia or Fusarium.

-Research need to occur into what biological or cultural methods can be employed to promote recovery and increase ground cover with cost-effective approaches.
+Research is needed to explore the biological or cultural methods that can be employed to promote recovery and increase ground cover with cost-effective approaches.